Two chicken dishes. Two similar, yet different looks.

 Conclusion

-Sesame chicken and General Tso chicken are dishes that look similar and are made with most of the same ingredients.
+Sesame chicken and General Tso chicken look similar and are made with the same ingredients.

 The differences are in the details, though.

-Why not have a taste of both dishes and let your tastebuds discern the important differences in the sauces?
+Why not taste both dishes and let your tastebuds discern the important differences in the sauces?

 That is, after all, where the difference lies.